blackle/quecey-voip/readme.md

 The crux of this example is that when a new phone call comes in, your "handler" function will be called with a "call" object.
 This call object provides many methods, some of which are async (and therefore require you to "await" them) and some of which are not.

-Run this with the LD_LIBRARY_PATH environment variable set if you used a custom --prefix to install PJSIP.

-You can now call this application using PJSIP's call software, like how you did in the previous section.
-You should hear three tones in order.
+Running this script from the commandline will use the developer-only simulated SIP code, which will make a call right away.
+It should also recieve your microphone's input, which we will use later.

 #### Playing a custom sound

 To play a custom sound, first you need to convert it to a 16-bit, 8000Hz WAV.
-You can use sox for this
+You can use sox for this:

 ```sh
 sox -V my_sound.mp3 -r 8000 -c 1 -t wav my_sound.wav